pitmonticone/EpiSimulator/Resources/Modelling.md

 * Virginia E. Pitzer et al. [The impact of changes in diagnostic testing practices on estimates of COVID-19 transmission in the United States](https://doi.org/10.1101/2020.04.20.20073338)
 * Brian Cleary et al. [Using viral load and epidemic dynamics to optimize pooled testing in resource constrained settings](https://doi.org/10.1101/2020.05.01.20086801)
 * Billy J Quilty et al. [Quarantine and testing strategies in contact tracing for SARS-CoV-2](https://cmmid.github.io/topics/covid19/quar-test-contact-tracing.html). *CMMID COVID-19 Working Group*.
+* [RAPID: Optimal allocation of COVID-19 testing based on context-specific outbreak control objectives](https://midasnetwork.us/projects/2037885-2/): The purpose of this project is to design a framework for objective-driven, context dependent disease surveillance strategies, designed to deal with sampling errors and biases.

 ### Behavioral
 * Ferguson, N. [Capturing human behaviour](https://doi.org/10.1038/446733a). *Nature* 446, 733 (2007).